Handling errors in processes

 An error message is defined for a business error.
-The error message is an expression which refers to context data, such as a process variable, a result of an activity, or a keyword.
+The error message is an expression that refers to context data (such as a process variable, a result of an activity, or a keyword).
 The expression in the error message is evaluated when the process generates a business error.

 - Log in to BMC Digital Workplace Catalog as a catalog administrator.

 - Open a workflow in which you want to add the Error End event.